jbx-protocol/juice-contracts-v3/contracts/extensions/Deployer/README.md

 `deployDutchAuction`:

-- projectId
+- projectId: Project that manages this auction contract.
-- feeReceiver
+- feeReceiver: An instance of IJBPaymentTerminal which will get auction fees.
-- feeRate
+- feeRate: Fee percentage expressed in terms of JBConstants.SPLITS_TOTAL_PERCENT (1000000000).
-- allowPublicAuctions
+- allowPublicAuctions: A flag to allow anyone to create an auction on this contract rather than only accounts with the `AUTHORIZED_SELLER_ROLE` permission.
-- periodDuration
+- periodDuration: Number of seconds for each pricing period for price reduction.
-- owner
+- owner: Contract admin.
-- directory
+- directory: JBDirectory instance to enable JBX integration.

 `deployEnglishAuction`

-- projectId,
+- projectId: Project that manages this auction contract.
-- feeReceiver,
+- feeReceiver: An instance of IJBPaymentTerminal which will get auction fees.
-- feeRate,
+- feeRate: Fee percentage expressed in terms of JBConstants.SPLITS_TOTAL_PERCENT (1000000000).
-- allowPublicAuctions,
+- allowPublicAuctions: A flag to allow anyone to create an auction on this contract rather than only accounts with the `AUTHORIZED_SELLER_ROLE` permission.
-- owner,
+- owner: Contract admin.
-- directory
+- directory: JBDirectory instance to enable JBX integration.

 ## NFTs